The Digital Future of Pathology

 The digitization of pathology labs makes the specialty more efficient, the specimen more reproducible, the work of pathologists less cumbersome.
 The digital whole-slide imaging (WSI) allows the capture and visualization of the entire tissue on a slide, as opposed to the narrow field of view that a microscope provides.
-It could make pathology more accurate and reduce subjectivity.
+It could make pathology more accurate and reduce its subjectivity.

 Moreover, a digitized slide could spare enormous amount of time for physicians.
 Within the hospital, it often happens that various tissues are delivered from the lab to the surgeon than back again to the pathologist.
 Sending over a digitized slide is both safer and faster.
 Moreover, it allows computerized quantitative analytics, speedier image search, and slide retrieval when it comes to old cases.
 It reduces the barriers between hospitals, regions, and countries facilitating consultations and referrals.

-Not to speak about the possibility for easing the burden caused by the lack of pathologists worldwide.
+Not to speak about the possibility of easing the burden caused by the lack of pathologists worldwide.
 Just imagine how many Chinese hospitals could benefit from digitized pathology labs when they could share their slides in a cloud and retrieve all the information from it.
 Of course, we are not looking at the accessibility, the privacy issues or the political feasibility of such an experiment here; those are other topics.